jeroanan/jeroanan.github.io/_posts/2014-04-06-business-rules-separation.markdown

 How did this class get like this?
 Well, I guess I kind of sleptwalked into it.
 I'm learning and honing my craft all the time, and this is an example of coming back to a piece of code months later to find it's not what you'd write now.

 Anyway, things can't remain like this; the lack of a good definition of business rules is to me a bit of a flaw in Aquarius's design and I really want to play with MongoDB.
 So, I've started a new branch called "BusinessSeparation".
 My plan is to have a new module called "interactors" that contain the business rules.
-For instance I have already committed "AddBookInteractor.py":
+For instance I have already committed a first go at "AddBookInteractor.py":

 {% highlight python %}

-# stuff here pls
+class AddBookInteractor(object):
+    def __init__(self, persistence):
+        self.__persistence = persistence

+    def execute(self, book):
+        b = self.__persistence.get_book_by_title_and_author(book)
+        if b.id == "":
+            self.__persistence.add_book(book)
-{% endhiglight %}
+{% endhighlight %}

+...I plan to rinse and repeat for the other use cases in Aquarius, so for the time being, Aquarius.py calls into the interactors instead of the persistence.